-The RTF will continue updating and standardizing work in 2013, expanding the number of measures reviewed for conformance to the Guidelines.
+The RTF will continue updating and standardizing work in 2014, expanding the number of measures reviewed for conformance to the Guidelines.
 The goal is to implement a systematic process, using identified standards of quality, for all RTF technical analysis.
 The RTF intends to cycle through its library of existing measures by the end of 2014 and bring them all up to the quality standards specified in the Guidelines.
-In addition, RTF-approved measures need to be revisited every two to three years to update measure viability, savings and cost estimates, baseline assumptions, lifetime, and other key factors, which is included as part of the 2013 work plan.
+In addition, measures that have previously been RTF-approved for meeting the quality and reliability requirements of the Guidelines need to be revisited every three to five years to update measure viability, savings and cost estimates, baseline assumptions, lifetime, and other key factors, which is included as part of the 2014 work plan.

-The budget estimate for 2013-2015 includes updating about 40 UES measures.
+The budget estimate for 2014-2016 includes updating about 40 UES measures.
 It is anticipated that some of these measures will be reclassified as either small savers or standard/provisional protocols because they do not satisfy the requirements of the Guidelines.
 Additionally, several of these measures will require more research to ensure the quality and reliability of the savings estimates are on par with expectations of the Guidelines.
-The RTF will prioritize updates based on factors such as past and expected future frequency of use, annual savings rate, time since last updated, availability and quality of source data, and changes in baseline data.
-Given the large number of RTF-approved measures, this will continue to be an ongoing activity with a review of an estimated 20 measures per year for the next three years.
-Over one-third of the 2013 budget is allocated for completion of this update activity.
+The RTF will prioritize updates based on factors such as past and expected future frequency of use, annual savings rate, time since last update, availability and quality of source data, and changes in baseline data.
+Given the large number of RTF-approved measures, this will continue to be an ongoing activity with a review of an estimated 15 measures per year for the next three years.
+Almost one-third of the 2014 budget is allocated for completion of this update activity.

-New Measure Development & Review of Unsolicited Proposals (\$161,000)
+New Measure Development & Review of Unsolicited Proposals (\$205,000)

 Typically the RTF sets aside funding for review of specific high-priority new measures as well as unanticipated new measures or protocols proposed during the year.
-About 10 percent of the 2013 budget is set aside for new measure work.
-This estimate is based on prior experience where much of the development and research required for new measures is done outside the RTF, with the RTF budget assuming only the costs of review by Staff and occasional outside contract support.
-This outside development approach has typically been the case over recent years for high priority measures such as heat-pump water heaters and ductless heat pumps, although with the completion of the Guidelines in 2012, more utilities and 3rd party entities have been completing the majority this research prior to submitting measures to the RTF for review.
+Approximately14 percent of the 2014 budget is set aside for new measure work.
+This estimate is based on prior experience where much of the development and research required for new measures is done outside the RTF, with the RTF budget assuming the costs of review and assistance by Staff and occasional outside contract support.
+This development approach has typically been the case over recent years for high priority measures such as heat-pump water heaters and ductless heat pumps, although with the completion of the Guidelines in 2013, more utilities and 3rd party entities have been completing the majority this research prior to submitting measures to the RTF for review.

-As with past years, the RTF has allocated a portion of its 2013 budget for the review and development of measures specifically targeted at small and rural utilities in recognition of their limited resources and the unique circumstances of their service territories.
-For 2013, the RTF plans on allocating \$55,000 towards the development of measures identified by the small/rural subcommittee.
-Staff resources have been allocated to review these work products and other UES measures that get adopted by the RTF which may require modification to be applicable to small/rural utilities.
+As with past years, the RTF has allocated a portion of its 2014 budget for the review and development of measures specifically targeted at small and rural utilities in recognition of their limited resources and the unique circumstances of their service territories.
+For 2014, the RTF plans on allocating \$48,000 towards the development of measures identified by the small/rural subcommittee.
+Staff resources have been allocated to review and assist with the development of these work products and other measures that get adopted by the RTF and which may require modification to be applicable to small/rural utilities.

-Tool Development (\$95,000)
+Tool Development (\$185,000)

 The work of the RTF, its technical analysis, recommendations, and specifications require continued development of analytical tools and measure specifications used region-wide.
-The 2013 budget allocates funding for the development or enhancement of the economic analysis tool ProCost, the residential heat loss simulation model SEEM, and tools used by field practitioners to assure measure specifications are met.
-Approximately six percent of the budget is allocated to further tool development.
+The 2014 budget allocates funding for the development or enhancement of the economic analysis tool ProCost, the residential heat loss simulation model SEEM, and tools used by field practitioners to assure measure specifications are met.
+Approximately 13 percent of the budget is allocated to further tool development.

-Research Projects & Data Development (\$151,900)
+Research Projects & Data Development (\$120,000)